vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Sām. khyakārikās

-(SK) Sām. khyakārikās of ¯Iśvarakr.s.ṇa.
+(SK) Sām. khyakārikās of Īśvarakr.s.ṇa.
 With the Yuktidīpikā and the Sanskrit Commentary Tattvaprabhā and Hindi gloss by Ramāśa˙nkara Tripāt.hi.
 Vārāṇasī 1970.

-Sām. khyas¯utras
+Sām. khyasūtras

 (SS) The Sām. khya-pravacana-bhās.ya or commentary on the exposition of the Sā˙nkhya philosophy.
 Edit. by Richard Garbe.
 Cambridge (Mass.)
 1943.